What is Generalized Anxiety Disorder (GAD)?

 Generalized Anxiety Disorder (GAD) is a psychiatric disorder characterized by a constant sense of worry and fear that interferes with daily life.
 Commonly referred to by psychiatrists as "free floating anxiety," people with GAD find it difficult to control feelings of nervousness and worry.

-The direct cause of generalized anxiety disorder is still unknown.
-It is understood, however, that the following factors can contribute towards an induced risk of an anxiety disorder:
+The following factors can contribute towards an induced risk of GAD:

 - Chemical imbalances

 - Long-lasting stress

 - Abuse of biological agents such as alcohol, drugs, or prescription medication

 Treatment options for GAD are diverse and abundant.
 Psychotherapy and medication are types of treatment that are most commonly suggested for those suffering from GAD.

 Cognitive Behavioral Therapy For Generalized Anxiety Disorder